What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 Before we get into the right titles, skills, etc. to hire for, let’s look at some big mistakes we’ve seen some SaaS founders make.

-Don’t hire too junior if you need help building out sales structure
+Don't hire a junior salesperson if you need help building out your sales strategy

-It’s tempting to just hire one AE or a couple SDRs to throw at sales because of the lower cost.
+It's tempting to just hire one AE or a couple SDRs to throw at this because of the lower cost.

-If you have a revenue-focused founder or one with a strong sales background, you might be able to get away with that.
+If you have a revenue-focused founder or one with extensive experience setting and hitting revenue targets, you might be able to get away with that.

-Most account executives or sales development representatives are used to already having a winning sales process in place, and having the technology in place to support their work.
+Most account executives or business development representatives are used to already having a winning sales process in place and having the technology in place to support their work.

 They are used to things like: